mikebway/knative-poc/docs/svc-graphql.md

 You will not be able to submit a query without getting an authorization error, but at least you know that the Kubernetes ingress gateway routed your request correctly.
 Authorization is the next step.

+Don't worry if you see a "Schema Introspection Failure" and "Unable to reach server" projected on top of the Graphiql display, that's just because you have not provided authorization credentials.
+If you can see a Graphiql sandbox display and not a 404 error, you are good to go.